exercism/perl5/concepts/arrays-and-lists/introduction.md

 An array variable is usually populated by assigning a list to it, e.g., `my @names = ('Alice', 'Bob', 'Charlie');`.

-Elements of an array or list can be accessed by specifying indexes via a subscript e.g. `('Alice', 'Bob', 'Charlie')[1] # 'Bob'`.
+Elements of an array or list can be accessed by specifying indexes via a subscript, e.g., `('Alice', 'Bob', 'Charlie')[1] # 'Bob'`.

 Indexes in Perl start at `0`.
-Negative indexes will count from the end of the array or list e.g. `('Alice', 'Bob', 'Charlie')[-1] # 'Charlie'`.
+Negative indexes will count from the end of the array or list, e.g., `('Alice', 'Bob', 'Charlie')[-1] # 'Charlie'`.

 ## Functions